Fountain Communication using Concatenated Codes: Random Fountain Codes

 \section{Random Fountain Codes}

-In a random fountain coding scheme \cite{ref Shamai07}, encoder and decoder share a fountain code library $\mathcal{L}=\{C_\theta : \theta \in \Theta\}$, which is a collection of fountain code books $C_\theta$ with $\theta$ being the index.
-All code books in the library have the same number of codewords and each codeword has an infinite number of channel input symbols.
-Let $C_{\theta}(m)_j$ be the $j^{th}$ codeword symbol of message $m$ in $C_{\theta}$.
-To encode the message, the encoder first generates $\theta$ according to a distribution $\vartheta$, such that the random variables $x_{m,j}:\theta\rightarrow C_{\theta}(m)_j$ are i.i.d. with a pre-determined input distribution $p_X$ \cite{ref Shamai07}.
+In a random fountain coding scheme \cite{ref Shamai07}, encoder and decoder share a fountain code library $\mathcal{L}=\{C_\theta : \theta \in \Theta\}$, which is a collection of fountain codebooks $C_\theta$ indexed by a set $\Theta$.
+All codebooks in the library have the same number of codewords and each codeword has an infinite number of channel input symbols.
+Let $C_{\theta}(w)_j$ be the $j^{th}$ codeword symbol in codebook $C_{\theta}$ corresponding to message $w$, for $j\in\{1,2,\cdots\}$.
+To encode the message, the encoder first selects a codebook by generating $\theta$ according to a distribution $\vartheta$, such that the random variables $x_{w,j}:\theta\rightarrow C_{\theta}(w)_j$ are i.i.d. with a pre-determined input distribution $p_X$ \cite{ref Shamai07}.
 Then the encoder uses codebook $C_{\theta}$ to map the message into a codeword.
-We assume the actual realization of $\theta$ is known to the decoder but is unknown to the erasure device.
-Maximum likelihood decoding is assumed.
+We assume that the actual realization of $\theta$ is known to the decoder but is unknown to the erasure device.
+Therefore channel erasures, although arbitrary, are independent from the codebook generation.
+Maximum likelihood decoding is assumed at the decoder given the knowledge of the codebook, schedule, and channel information \cite{ref Shamai07}.
+Due to the random codebook selection, without being conditioned on $\theta$, the error probability experienced by each message is identical.
+Therefore, the error probability $P_e(N)$ defined in (\ref{ErrorProb}) can be written as follows \cite{ref Shamai07},

 \begin{theorem} Consider fountain communication over a discrete-time memoryless channel $p_{Y|X}$.
 Let $\mathcal{C}_F$ be the fountain capacity.
-For any fountain rate $R<\mathcal{C}_F$, random fountain codes achieve the following random-coding fountain error exponent, $E_{Fr}(R)$.
+For any fountain rate $R<\mathcal{C}_F$, random fountain codes achieve the following random-coding fountain error exponent